 Be smooth

 Along with reducing the need for energy-wasteful sharp braking and acceleration, looking well ahead and driving smoothly also allows your car to maximise regenerative braking.
-It’s stuff you should be doing anyway but now you’ll be rewarded in more range!
+It’s stuff you should be doing anyway but now you’ll be rewarded in more range.

 Get to know your regenerative braking modes

-Some cars offer a ‘B’ mode, e-Pedal, or other selectable levels of regenerative braking – allowing for one-pedal driving.
+Most electric cars offer a ‘B’ mode, e-Pedal, or other selectable levels of regenerative braking – allowing for one-pedal driving.
 Perfect this simple technique and your progress should be as efficient and stress-free as possible.

 On motorways you can also coast – where the car uses no power at all – where possible, for example down a hill, to save even more precious energy and potentially boost your EV’s range.